wakibia/booking.com/README.md

 # Booking.com Bot

+Idea for this bot is from [jimdevops](https://github.com/jimdevops19) booking.com scraper.

 Get you travel deals using this bot.
 The tool applies different filters to as you would intend It returns the results in a csv file